etingof/pyasn1/README.md

     )
 ```

+It is in the spirit of ASN.1 to take abstract data description
+and turn it into a programming language specific form.
-Once you have your ASN.1 data structure defined, you can use it along
+Once you have your ASN.1 data structure expressed in Python, you
-the lines of corresponding Python type:
+can use it along the lines of similar Python type (e.g. ASN.1
+`SET` is similar to Python `dict`, `SET OF` -- to `list`):

 ```python
 >>> record = Record()